Aetas/Final-Project/README.md

 A terminal environment.
 32 or 64 bit, though there shouldn't be any reason 16 wouldn't work.
 Probably.

 Windows/Deb-distributions/RHEL-distirbutions/Unix-like distributions (BSD/Mac/etc) should all be fine.

+### Compiling
+#### Windows
+Windows has a version of unix-make that I have never used but should work fine.
+There are no GNU Make features in the Makefile to ruin things.
+Except maybe vpath if you choose to uncomment that bit.

+Compile normally with visual studio as a project.
+Set header path to the HashMap.h location

+It is possible to compile with MSBuild from command line as well...
+But GCC/Clang is the only option I have explored.
+#### Mac
+Unfortunately I no longer have a mac to test this on.
+If compiling from the terminal, follow a Unix-like OS instruction set.

+If someone has experience with Mac compiling, feel free to update this.
+#### Unix-like - GCC
+Type `g++ --version` and make sure -std=c++0x or -std=c++1 [is supported](https://gcc.gnu.org/projects/cxx0x.html) by your version.
+Chances are very good that it is.

+From the base cloned directory copy in... `g++ -Wall -Werror -std=c++0x ./src/driver.cpp ./src/HashTable.cpp ./include/HashTable.h -o HashTable.o`
+#### Unix-like - Clang
+TBA

+#### Unix-like - Make
+Navigate into the cloned directory from terminal and type `Make`

 ### Group Members
 Yours truly